 Using Your 401(k) To Buy A House: A Guide

-If you’ve been dreaming of owning a home, you’ve probably imagined yourself cooking in the perfect kitchen or having a fenced yard for the dog.
+If you’ve been considering purchasing your first house, or just a new one, you’ve probably got a pretty good idea of what makes up your dream home.
 But making that dream come true requires an incredible financial commitment – and the first step is to cobble together the cash you’ll need for a down payment and closing costs.

 You may be wondering whether you should consider using the money in your retirement account toward the purchase of a home.
-Before you decide, you need to be aware that there are both financial and legal considerations to take into account.
+Before you decide, you need to be aware of the financial and legal considerations to take into account.

-Let’s examine the pros and cons, and see whether using a 401(k) to buy a house is right for you.
+Let’s examine the pros and cons to see whether using a 401(k) to buy a house is right for you.

 See What You Qualify For